-When the requirements for a baccalaureate degree have been met or when the student has attempted a total of 180 credit hours, aid will no longer be available, even if the student is otherwise eligible.
+When the requirements for a baccalaureate degree have been met or when the student has attempted a total of 192 credit hours, aid will no longer be available, even if the student is otherwise eligible.

-Students may request a copy of the "Oklahoma Baptist University Satisfactory Academic Progress Policy" in its entirety from the OBU Student Financial Services Office.
+Students may request a copy of the "Oklahoma Baptist University Satisfactory Academic Progress Policy" in its entirety from the OBU Student Financial Services Office or online at okbu.edu/finaidforms.